hugeblank/Allium-wiki/install.md

 - `branch` is a safe commit hash/tag/branch to clone from
 - `/plugins/plugin_name` is the location where you want to install the plugin

-Gget is not the only method of obtaining plugins, but it is one of the safest.
-You could also use `pastebin` or `wget` if you so fancy:
+Gget is not the only method of obtaining plugins, but it guarantees you're getting all the files.
+You could also use `pastebin` or `wget` for single file plugins.
+For `pastebin`:

     pastebin get paste_code /plugins/plugin_name